Enroll for 2026 Benefits

 Step #6: Double Check

 Mistakes happen!
 Review your elections on the Workterra confirmation statement page.
 Be sure to check to see that everything listed is accurate and that you’ve elected coverage for your dependents, if applicable.
-Once your enrollment window closes, you will not be permitted to make a change to your coverage until the State’s Open Enrollment period in the fall of 2025 unless you experience a qualifying status change.
+Once Open Enrollment ends, you will not be permitted to make a change to your coverage until next year’s Open Enrollment period in the fall of 2026 unless you experience a qualifying status change.

 What to Know

 - Made a mistake or changed your mind?
-Don’t worry—you can go back and change your elections anytime until your 31-day enrollment window closes.
+Don’t worry—you can go back and change your elections anytime until 11:59 pm Eastern on October 31.

 - No changes will be permitted after that time unless you experience a qualifying status change.